ADGEfficiency/programming-resources/fundamentals/programming.md

 # Principles of programming

-*High level ideas & mental models*
+*Ideas, heuristics & mental models*

+Mindsets of experienced programmers:
-Why does this code need to change?
+- why does this code need to change?

-Who needs to read it?
+- who needs to read it?
+- is this code tested?

 ## Zen of Python